sebastian-software/edgestack/readme.md

 ## Overview

-Redux/MobX, data persistence, test frameworks, and all the other bells and whistles have been explicitly excluded from this boilerplate.
+Data persistence, test frameworks, and all the other bells and whistles have been explicitly excluded from this boilerplate.
 It's up to you to decide what technologies you would like to add to your own implementation based upon your own needs, this boilerplate simply serves as a clean base upon which to do so.

 > If you would like to reference a more opinionated boilerplate, then have a look at [React, Univerally (Opinionated)](https://github.com/sebastian-software/react-universally-opinionated).
 However, I must warn you that implementation is highly structured to meet my own development requirements.
 I would recommend that you simply fish ideas from it and implement them in your own codebase.